 The substantial portion of protein and fat provided by this formula is sure to promote growth and provide energy for all the activity they are sure to take part in.

-Canidae’s Pure range is one of the most popular grain free ranges on the market.
-It contains a large variety of recipes including formulas tailored to senior dogs and puppies as well as those attempting weight loss.
+Canidae’s Pure range is one of the most popular grain-free ranges on the market.
+It contains a large variety of recipes, including formulas tailored to senior dogs and puppies, as well as those attempting weight loss.